Neonn86/Design-a-Recommendation-System-Using-Collaborative-Filtering/README.md

-# Recommendation System Using Collaborative Filtering and
+# Recommendation System Using Collaborative Filtering
 ## Objective
  The goal is to build a recommendation system exploring 3 **collaborative filtering** techniques:
  - User-based Filtering